pietrolechthaler/Morphing-Network-Slices/README.md

 <hr>

 ### Routing-tables-solution ###
-You can simple run the emulation applications with following commands in ./ryu-controller-one-file
+You can simply run the emulation applications with following commands in ./ryu-controller-one-file
 <br>Starting the network with an ad-hoc class created to deploy the net and the controller, using topology and slice controller classes:
 ```
 $ cd routing-tables-solution
 $ sudo python3 main.py
 ```
 There are several modes to verify the results:
-1. Flow table router: ``` $ mininet> sh ovs-ofctl dump-flows s1 ```
-2.
+-- GIACOMO --

 ### Ryu-controller-solution